Previous dayMarch 23, 2026Next day

 51.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.5 earthquake in the South Sandwich Islands region at 19:48 UTC on March 23, 2026.
-This was a shallow crustal earthquake, focused at 51.1 km depth.
-The epicenter is at -57.845°, -25.719°.
+At 19:48 UTC on March 23, 2026, a magnitude 4.5 tremor occurred in the South Sandwich Islands region.
+The event originated approximately 51.1 km below the surface, classifying it as shallow crustal.
+Coordinates: -57.845°, -25.719°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23